Writing for Justice Fellowship Application

 7. Optional CV (maximum of 2 pages): Encouraged, but not required.
 Applicants who do not include a CV will not be penalized.
 Online applicants will fill submit as an attachment.

 8. References: Submit three reference names and contact information that can speak to applicant’s track record of success and completion of past projects.
 These are not letters of reference.
 This is required for non-incarcerated writers.
 Incarcerated writers are not required to supply references, but encouraged to do so if possible.
 Online applicants will fill this information out in the Submittable form.
 References will only be contacted for Fellowship finalists.

 Our main stipulation is that the work addresses issues of mass incarceration in a way that will provoke meaningful discussion and the potential of change.
 The projects should be of creative merit and must be able to be produced in publishable form within the eight-month creation portion of the Fellowship.
 We will consider projects of different shapes and sizes and at various stages in the creative process.
-We are not necessarily looking for projects as ambitious as book-length manuscripts or stage-ready plays, though we will consider such projects if absolutely feasible for completion within the Given the highly competitive nature of this Fellowship, we advise using discretion in your project application.
+We are not necessarily looking for projects as ambitious as book-length manuscripts or stage-ready plays, though we will consider such projects if absolutely feasible for completion within the 8 month time frame.
+Given the highly competitive nature of this Fellowship, we advise using discretion in your project application.
 Applicants should be the main writer/creator (rather than editor or compiler) of the work.
 As a literary Fellowship, awarded projects must center writing as a critical mode of expression in the work, rather than a secondary or supporting aspect of the project.